The Book of Negroes (miniseries): Synopsis

 In 1761, eleven-year-old Aminata Diallo is abducted and taken captive from her village in West Africa by agents of the V.O.C., a Dutch trading company.
 She meets another boy from her region, Chekura, who is working for the slavers but reveals he was sold into slavery by his uncle.
-She and Chekura are transported by ship to be sold into slavery in South Carolina, where the two are separated and she is forced to work on an indigo plantation.
+She and Chekura are transported by ship to be sold into slavery in South Carolina, US, where the two are separated and she is forced to work on an indigo plantation.
 Chekura later returns to her and the pair get married.
 Their baby is abducted and sold by Aminata's jealous slave master, Robinson Appleby.
 Aminata later tries to find her child and vows to return one day to her homeland.

 Solomon Lindo, a sympathetic indigo inspector, buys Aminata from Appleby and takes her to New York, where she escapes to British lines as they control the city.

 Amidst the American Revolutionary War, she is recruited by Sir John Clarkson to help register names of Black Loyalists in a ledger known as The Book of Negroes.
 It was a record of former slaves whom the British freed after they fled rebel masters and was prepared prior to their promised evacuation of Loyalists from the city to Nova Scotia after Britain's defeat in the war.
 They resettled Black Loyalists in the colony, granting them land.

 Separated from her husband, Aminata encounters more hardship in Nova Scotia.
 The climate is harsh and tensions flare between the white and black communities over the scarcity of work, breaking out in the Shelburne Riots.
 Aminata successfully petitions British abolitionists, who organize passage from Nova Scotia to the new colony of Freetown (Sierra Leone) in West Africa for nearly 1,300 former slaves.
 With this voyage, Aminata returns to the continent of her homeland.